 - E. Other Property Owned, Net: Other property owned, net, consists of real and personal property acquired through foreclosure or deed in lieu of foreclosure, is recorded at fair value less estimated selling costs upon acquisition or the related loan's carrying amount.
-These properties are included in other assets in the Statement of Condition.
 Any initial reduction in the carrying amount of a loan to the fair value of the collateral received is charged to the allowance for loan losses.
 On at least an annual basis, revised estimates to the fair value less cost to sell are reported as adjustments to the carrying amount of the asset, provided that such adjusted value is not in excess of the carrying amount at acquisition.
 Income and expenses from operations and carrying value adjustments are included in net gains (losses) on other property owned in the statements of comprehensive income. - F. Premises and Equipment: Premises and equipment are carried at cost less accumulated depreciation.
 Land is carried at cost.
 Depreciation is provided on the straight-line method using estimated useful lives of the assets.
 Gains and losses on dispositions are reflected in current operations.
-Maintenance and repairs are charged to operating expense, and improvements are capitalized. - G. Advance Conditional Payments: The Association is authorized under the Act to accept advance payments from borrowers (funds held).
+Maintenance and repairs are charged to operating expense, and improvements are capitalized. - G. Advance Conditional Payments: The Association is authorized under the Act to accept advance payments from borrower's funds held.
 To the extent that the borrower's access to such funds is restricted, the advance conditional payments are netted against the borrower's related loan balance.
 Amounts in excess of the related loan balance and amounts to which the borrower has unrestricted access are presented as liabilities in the accompanying consolidated balance sheet.
 Advance conditional payments are not insured.
 Interest is generally paid by the Association on such accounts at rates established by the board of directors. - H. Employee Benefit Plans: Employees of the Association participate in either the district defined benefit retirement plan (DB plan) or the defined contribution plan (DC plan).
 All eligible employees may participate in the Farm Credit Benefits Alliance 401(k) Plan.
-Also, the Association sponsors a nonqualified 401(k) plan.
+Also, the Association sponsors the nonqualified 401(k) plan.
 The DB plan is closed to new participants.
 Participants generally include employees hired prior to January 1, 1996.
 The DB plan is noncontributory and provides benefits based on salary and years of service.
 The "projected unit credit" actuarial method is used for financial reporting and funding purposes for the DB plan.

 Participants in the DC plan generally include employees who elected to transfer from the DB plan prior to January 1, 1996, and employees hired on or after January 1, 1996.
-Participants in the DC plan direct the placement of their employers' contributions, 5.0 percent of eligible pay for the year ended December 31, 2014, made on their behalf into various investment alternatives.
+Participants in the DC plan direct the placement of their employers' contributions, 5.0 percent of eligible pay for the year ended December 31, 2015, made on their behalf into various investment alternatives.

-The structure of the district's DB plan is characterized as multi-employer, since neither the assets, liabilities nor costs of the plan are segregated or separately accounted for by the associations.
-No portion of any surplus assets is available to the associations, nor are the associations required to pay for plan liabilities upon withdrawal from the plans.
-As a result, the associations recognize as pension cost the required contribution to the plans for the year.
+The structure of the district's DB plan is characterized as multi-employer, since neither the assets, liabilities nor costs of the plan are segregated or separately accounted for by the Associations.
+No portion of any surplus assets is available to the Associations, nor are the Associations required to pay for plan liabilities upon withdrawal from the plans.
+As a result, the Associations recognize as pension cost the required contribution to the plans for the year.
 Contributions due and unpaid are recognized as a liability.
-The Association recognized pension costs for the DC plan of \$136,424, \$127,042 and \$106,264 for the years ended December 31, 2014, 2013 and 2012, respectively.
-For the DB plan, the Association recognized pension costs of \$626,947, \$900,567 and \$995,836 for the years ended December 31, 2014, 2013 and 2012, respectively.
+The Association recognized pension costs for the DC plan of \$150,266, \$136,424 and \$127,042 for the years ended December 31, 2015, 2014 and 2013, respectively.
+For the DB plan, the Association recognized pension costs of \$503,767, \$626,947 and \$900,567 for the years ended December 31, 2015, 2014 and 2013, respectively.